Sup3rlum/SharkParser/README.md

 ## License

-This project is licensed under the LGPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL-2.0 License.

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc